JordanSpencerWu/old-website/_posts/book/2016/2016-03-12-soft-skills.md

 categories: [book]
 class: 0
 date: 2016-03-10 14:00:00
 description: This is the life manual that every software developer should reference throughout their professional career.
 A unique guide that offers techniques and practices for a more fulfilling life as a software developer.
 What I learned most from this book is to have a business mindset, I must strive to constantly improve and increase the quality of my code.
-This book provides many life advice from starting a career in the software industry to being a human being.
+This book provides many life advice from starting a career in the software industry to being a human.
 hidden: true
 img-path: /assets/images/books/soft-skills.jpg
 layout: book